thogiti/thogiti.github.io/_posts/2024-09-23-app-specific-sequencing.md

 - Mitigate MEV risks: Reduce unwanted MEV extraction by external parties.
 - Optimize user experience: Provide more predictable and stable transaction fees to users.
 - Align incentives: Ensure that sequencer behavior is directly aligned with the application's goals.
+- Offer protection from external congestion: The application is insulated from network congestion caused by unrelated activities on other platforms.

+By customizing the sequencing infrastructure, applications can achieve:

+- Higher throughput: Optimize for the specific transaction patterns and volumes of the application.
+- Lower latency: Reduce delays by fine-tuning the sequencing process to the application's needs.
+- Specialized features: Implement custom functionalities, such as local fee markets, MEV redistribution, advanced cryptographic techniques or state access optimizations.

+## Application-Specific Sequencing Frameworks

+The design space for Application-Specific Sequencing is very vast.
+In this article we will review two such frameworks:
+- Fastlane's composability VS value capture trade off framework
+- Astria's infrastructure options framework

+### Fastlane' ASS Framework

+### Astria' ASS Framework

 ## Application-Specific Sequencing - Current Landscape

+### Fastlane

+### Sorella

+### Vertex

+### Semantic

+### Astria

+### Penumbra

 ## References